 To learn more about the history of the American dollar and its relationship with the Australian dollar, keep reading below.

-And if you're planning a trip to the US anytime soon, be sure to take a look at our USA travel guide, filled with top tips and plenty of inspiration.
+And if you're planning a trip to the United States of America anytime soon, be sure to take a look at our USA travel guide, filled with top tips and plenty of inspiration.